 To be honest, it’s going to be hard to leave my two-year-old grandson.
 I’ve spent almost half of his life with him while on home visits.
 He’s grown from an infant to a little boy who can say “Grandma.”
 My new granddaughter will be a toddler when I see her next.

 You’d be wrong if you think I haven’t given this much thought.

 On the other side, I’m living my dream in France.

 Someone told me about a TV show that aired recently with Dr. Phil.
 For those unfamiliar with Dr. Phil, he hosts a talk show in the US where he counsels guests with various family issues.
 On this day, a 70-year-old couple was on stage with him, along with their 40-year-old son.
 The son had returned home to live, and it was causing problems.
 Dr. Phil drew a line on the studio floor with a zero at one end and “84” at the other.
 “This represents the life expectancy of an average person today,” he said.
 “Eighty-four years,” he continued.
 “I want you to stand on the line at the spot representing your age,” he said to the parents.
 “Now, I want you to look ahead at how many years you have left.”

 He repeated the exercise with the 40-year-old son.

 It was clear to all the viewers and the guests.
 The parents had only fourteen years ahead of them.
 The son had a lifetime.

 Dr. Phil’s exercise hit home with me, too.
-And with my 40-year-old son who I’ve been staying with in the US.
-We both realize I’m coming close to the end of my “timeline.”
+And with my 40-year-old son, I’ve been staying in the US.
+We both realize I’m approaching the end of my “timeline.”
 How do I want to spend the time that’s left?
 It’s all up to me.
 Today, I want to get back to my life in France.
-I want to return to the US less often yet I want to stay close to my family.
-With airline travel, technology and God’s will, all things are possible.
+I want to return to the US less often, yet I want to stay close to my family.
+With airline travel, technology, and God’s will, all things are possible.